Curfew (1989 film)

-Curfew is a 1989 American horror film directed by Gary Winick, in his directorial debut, and starring Kyle Richards, Wendell Wellman, John Putch, Christopher Knight, and Frank Miller.
-Its plot follows two demented brothers who, after escaping from prison, invade the home of the district attorney who sentenced them to death, terrorizing him, his wife, and their teenage daughter.
+Curfew is a 1989 American horror film directed by Gary Winick, in his directorial debut, and starring Kyle Richards, Wendell Wellman, John Putch, Christopher Knight, and Frank A. Miller.
+Its plot follows two demented brothers who, after escaping from prison, invade the home of the district attorney who prosecuted them, terrorizing him, his wife, and their teenage daughter.

 Curfew, as well as Winick's second film Out of the Rain (1991), were described by Keith Bailey of Unknown Movies as "little-seen thrillers, the former so violent that it suffered censorship and certification problems" in the United Kingdom.

 The film was rejected for video by the British Board of Film Classification in 1988.
 It was finally released fully uncut in 2002.

 Plot

 Teenager Stephanie Davenport spends a night out with her friends and boyfriend, John, while her parents, Walter and Megan, prepare to depart for a weekend vacation from their small California town.
 Meanwhile, brothers Ray and Bob Perkins—both inmates on death row, the latter developmentally disabled—escape from prison and descend upon the town, seeking revenge against Stephanie's father, the district attorney who sentenced them to death for a brutal murder.
 Ray and Bob first terrorize and murder a psychologist who analyzed them prior to their trial, before murdering a man they hitch a ride with and stealing his car.
 The two then break into the home of Judge Collins and his wife and bludgeon them to death with a gavel.

 Later that night, Stephanie quickly returns home to make her 10:00 p.m. curfew, and sees Mrs. Alva, the babysitter Stephanie's parents have hired to oversee her, lying in the guest bedroom.
 Stephanie assumes Mrs. Alva is sleeping, unaware that she is in fact dead.
 Upstairs, Stephanie is confronted by Ray and Bob, who attack her.
 She flees to the neighboring Collins' home and finds their corpses before hitching a ride with an elderly man.
 Ray and Bob force the man's car off the road, and beat him unconscious when he exits the car.
 Stephanie manages to flee in the vehicle, driving to a nearby diner, where she begs for help.
 Sam, a young police officer, escorts Stephanie back home, where they are greeted unexpectedly by Stephanie's mother.
 Sam presumes Stephanie to be playing a prank, and releases her to the assumed safety of her home, unaware that both Ray and Bob have been holding her parents hostage inside all evening.